 - Software updates.
 Be sure to determine whether the operating system that you are hardening will install security updates automatically, and then change that setting as needed.
 In most cases, automatic software updates are a good idea because they help keep your system ahead of security threats as they emerge.
 But in certain situations, you may want to avoid auto-updates and instead require administrators to approve software changes manually in order to minimize the risk of an update that could disrupt a critical service.

-- Hardening frameworks.
+- OS hardening frameworks.
 Some operating systems provide frameworks that are designed for the specific purpose of adding extra access control and anti-buffer-overflow features to the system and the applications it hosts.
 AppArmor and SELinux are examples of this type of software on Linux.
-In general, installing or enabling these tools is a good system hardening best practice.
+In general, installing or enabling these tools is a good practice that should be included in your system hardening checklist.

 - Data and workload isolation.
 For OS hardening, it is a good idea to isolate data and workloads from one another as much as possible.
 Isolation can be achieved by hosting different databases or applications inside different virtual machines or containers, or restricting network access between different workloads.
 That way, if an attacker is able to gain control of one workload, he won't necessarily be able to access others as well.